-Step 3: Select "Search for a suitable driver for my device (recommended)" and click on Next to continue.
+Step 3: Select "Search for a suitable driver for my device (recommended)" and click Next.

 Step 4: Insert the Product CD-ROM into the CD-ROM drive.
 Specify the location where the driver is placed.
 Click on Next to install the driver.